tempertemper/www.tempertemper.net/src/site/resources/2012-08-24--like-follow-no-thanks.md

 Mobile internet usage is [massive and growing](http://www.gpmd.co.uk/blog/2012-mobile-internet-statistics/).
 You don't want to exclude these people from your website.
 Most visitors are fairly impatient and will [abandon your page](http://blog.kissmetrics.com/wp-content/uploads/2011/04/loading-time-lrg.jpg) if it takes too long to appear in their browser.

 ## Search engines

 As if your users' experience on your site wasn't enough, search engines like Google measure the page-load time on your website and the quicker it loads, the more brownie points you'll get and the higher up in the rankings you'll go!

 ## What do you think?

 I've given the matter a lot of thought and, in the end, have decided to abandon the wee buttons on my site in favour of straightforward links that load in an instant and look nice and in-keeping with my website, but that doesn't mean you should too!

-I'd love to know your thoughts on the matter– let me know in the comments below!
+I'd love to know your thoughts on the matter – let me know in the comments below!